Harpreet-win/Resume-Analyzer/README.md

 - Vite (build tool)
 - Tailwind CSS (styling)
 - Cohere AI API
-- pdf-parse (PDF text extraction)
+- pdfjs-dist (PDF text extraction)

 ## Deployment

+### GitHub Pages

+This project is configured with a GitHub Actions workflow for automatic deployment to GitHub Pages:

+1. Fork this repository
+2. Go to Settings > Pages in your fork
+3. Select "GitHub Actions" as the source
+4. Push to your repository to trigger the deployment workflow

+The application will be available at: `https://[your-github-username].github.io/Resume-Analyzer/`

+### Other Hosting Services

 You can deploy the built application (from the `dist` folder after running `npm run build`) to any static hosting service like:
 - Vercel
 - Netlify
-- GitHub Pages
 - AWS S3

 ## Contributing